gatherhub/peercom/scripts/Readme.md

   * onlstreamready(stream) - Fired when local stream is ready.
   * onrstreamready(stream) - Fired when remote stream is ready.

-NOTE: onlstreamready and onrstreamready maybe fired before callback function is configured.
+**NOTE**: onlstreamready and onrstreamready maybe fired before callback function is configured.
 It is suggested to check the WMC.lstream and WMC.rstream availability first instead of all relying on onlstreamready/onrstreamready events.

 - WMC Methods:
   * accept() - Accept offer, should call PeerCom.mediaResponse(req, 'accept') instead.